Ā mātou mahi | Our work

 With options for one or two-day workshops, The Swing In Motion is ideal for iwi, statutory agencies, health professionals, therapists, social services, training institutions, researchers and community advocates.

 Whakapapa Workshops are short creative experiences where learners can explore concepts of identity, whakapapa and citizenship in a kaupapa Māori environment.

 Each session is facilitated by experienced mental health professionals and creative artists, such as director and registered mental health nurse Jim Moriarty MNZM, or playwright and psychologist Helean Pearse-Otene (PhD).

 'we made lots of discoveries about each other on the way - not least of all how we value information about each other.'

-Kapa Haka is an institution which brings together all forms of Māori performing arts and culture, and a homegrown activity through which participants can express themselves.
+Kapa Haka is an institution which brings together all forms of Māori performing arts and culture.

-Te Rākau has a long history of working with young people in mainstream and alternative education, young people with experiences of state care or youth justice, and other rangatahi.
+Te Rākau has a long history of working with young people in mainstream and alternative education, young people with experiences of state care or youth justice, and rangatahi and taiohi exploring creative arts.